Parsis: Purity and pollution

+Fasting

+Fasting in Zoroastrianism is considered forbidden because it weakens the body and that is sin in Zoroastrianism, and many followers hate fasting, but the Parsees were influenced by the Hindus, who took the idea of fasting at a funeral.

 Navjote

 Zoroastrians are not initiated by infant baptism.
-A child is initiated into the faith when they are old enough to enter into the faith as the child requires to recite some prayers along with the priest at the time of Navjote ceremony ideally before they hit puberty.
-Though there is no actual age before which a child must be initiated into the faith (preferably after 7 years), Navjote cannot be performed on an adult.
+Children are initiated into the faith when they are old enough to recite some required prayers along with the priest at the time of the navjote ceremony, ideally before they reach puberty.
+Though there is no actual age by which a child must be initiated into the faith (preferably after seven years), Navjote cannot be performed on an adult.
 While the Parsi traditionally do not do adult Navjote (except in cases where it is performed for descendants of Parsi wanting to join the faith), the Iranian Zoroastrian equivalent, the sedreh-pushti can be done at any age for those wanting to convert.

 The initiation begins with a ritual bath, then a spiritual cleansing prayer; the child changes into white pajama pants, a shawl, and a small cap.
 Following introductory prayers, the child is given the sacred items that are associated with Zoroastrianism: a sacred shirt and cord, sudre, and kusti.
 The child then faces the main priest and fire is brought in to represent God.
-Once the priest finishes with the prayers, the child’s initiation is complete and he or she has become part of the community and religion.
+Once the priest finishes with the prayers, the child's initiation is complete and he or she has become part of the community and religion.

 Marriage

-Marriage is very important to the members of the Parsi community, believing that in order to continue the expansion of God’s kingdom they must procreate.
+Marriage is very important to the members of the Parsi community, believing that in order to continue the expansion of God's kingdom they must procreate.
 Up until the mid-19th century child marriages were common even though the idea of child marriage was not part of the religious doctrine.
 Consequently, when social reform started happening in India, the Parsi community discontinued the practice.
 There are, however, rising problems over the availability of brides.
 More and more women in the Parsi community are becoming well educated and are therefore either delaying marriage or not partaking at all.
-Women within the Parsi community in India are ninety-seven percent literate; forty-two percent have completed high school or college and twenty-nine percent have an occupation in which they earn a substantial amount of money.
+Women within the Parsi community in India are 97% literate; 42% have completed high school or college and 29% have an occupation in which they earn a substantial amount of money.
 The wedding ceremony begins much like the initiation with a cleansing bath.
 The bride and groom then travel to the wedding in florally decorated cars.
 The priests from both families facilitate the wedding.
 The couple begin by facing one another with a sheet to block their view of each another.
 Wool is passed over the two seven times to bind them together.
 The two are then supposed to throw rice to their partner symbolizing dominance.
 The religious element comes in next when the two sit side by side to face the priest.